PsimonL/AI_Assesment/README.md

 ![Volkswagen](https://a11ybadges.com/badge?logo=volkswagen) ![Python](https://a11ybadges.com/badge?logo=python) ![TensorFlow](https://a11ybadges.com/badge?logo=tensorflow)

 Python scripts developed to perform analysis on Volkswagen car prices.
-The data was scrapped from the popular Polish website Otomoto(https://www.otomoto.pl/).
+The data was scrapped from the popular Polish website Otomoto(https://www.otomoto.pl/) using Beautiful Soup Python library.
+Whole project is going to be based on Recurrent Neural Networks (casual RNN).